microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 In this module you will learn how to use the Query Store, a built-in performance analysis feature of SQL Server, to analyze the performance differences of the queries run in Section 3.0 of this Module.

 The Query Store is built into the query processing engine, enabled using an option for each database in SQL Server.
-Once enabled performance statistics for queries are cached and stored in the SQL user database so they are persisted across server restarts.
+Once enabled, performance statistics for queries are cached and stored in the SQL user database so they are persisted across server restarts.

 In addition, the Query Store comes with a series of catalog and dynamic management views to gain insight into recorded query performance.

-You can read more about the Query Store at https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store
+You can read more about the Query Store at https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store.

 <p style="border-bottom: 1px solid lightgrey;"></p>